 Analysis from the recent OPCIT report show that the outcomes of Pause intervention demonstrates an improvement in key social issues affecting the women Pause works with.
 These include:

-- Substance misuse – 51% of Pause women had a drug misuse problem and 20% had an alcohol misuse problem – 57% of Pause women had a substance misuse problem overall.
+- Substance misuse – 51% of Pause Participants had a drug misuse problem and 20% had an alcohol misuse problem – 57% of Pause women had a substance misuse problem overall.
 This was stabilised or reduced for 65% of these women.

-- Accessing relevant support – only 19% of Pause women were accessing support from relevant specialist services (e.g. drug and alcohol, mental health, domestic violence) at the start on a regular consistent basis if required.
+- Accessing relevant support – only 19% of Pause Participants were accessing support from relevant specialist services (e.g. drug and alcohol, mental health, domestic violence) at the start on a regular consistent basis if required.
 This figure had risen to 67% by the end of the programme.

-Jules Hillier, Chief Executive said:
+Pause Chief Executive Jules Hillier said:

 “Pause helps women put in place strong foundations on which they can build a more positive future for themselves.
-Pause has supported 137 women – without the intervention of Pause, this group of women would have been likely to have had 27 more children taken into care per year at a cost of over £1.5 million a year to the tax payer.
+Pause has supported 137 women – without the intervention of Pause, this group of women would have been likely to have had 27 more children taken into care per year at a cost of over £1.5 million a year to the taxpayer.

-Pause is helping to break some of these trans-generational cycles as well as giving vulnerable women a sense of self-worth with significant improvements on tackling substance abuse, domestic violence and mental health, as well as improving contact with children and access to services, housing and training.”
+“Pause is helping to break some of these trans-generational cycles as well as giving vulnerable women a sense of self-worth with significant improvements on tackling substance abuse, domestic violence and mental health, as well as improving contact with children and access to services, housing and training.”

 In her own words: a Pause Participants tells her story